 “The harsh rays of the sun deplete keratin–the protein responsible for keeping the hair healthy and glossy”, explains Naegamwala.
 And this is probably the reason your hair feels as dry and frizzy as Hagrid’s beard.

-Combat the damage by applying a serum like Aveda Sun Care Protective Hair Veil that protects hair from UV damage or signing up for an in-salon treatment.
+Combat the damage by applying a serum like the NUXE Sun Moisturising Protective Milky Oil that protects hair from UV damage or signing up for an in-salon treatment.
 “You can opt for hydrating hair spas that improve hair elasticity by locking in moisture, along with treatments like System Professional Liquid Hair that work on lipids, which is the glue that holds the protein bonds together,” says Naegamwala.
 Or for an easy way out, cover your hair with a scarf or wide-brimmed hat when exposed to extreme sun.

 Avoid getting tangled up with detangling